 Multi-Currency & Multiple Payment Methods

 For recurring billing products and services, we accept PayPal and all major credit cards, including Visa®, Mastercard®, American Express®, Discover®, and JCB®.
-Customers can pay for your products & services in their own currency, including Euro, Pound, Australian Dollar, Canadian Dollar, Yes, Swiss Franc, Danish Krone, Hong Kong Dollar, New Zealand Dollar, Singapore Dollar and Swedish Krona.
+Customers can pay for your products & services in their own currency, including USD, Euro, Pound, Chinese Yuan, Australian Dollar, Canadian Dollar, Japanese Yen, Swiss Franc, Danish Krone, Hong Kong Dollar, New Zealand Dollar, Polish Zloty, Singapore Dollar, Swedish Krona, Indian Rupee, South African Rand and Brazilian Real.

 Many other subscription solutions either do not support PayPal at all or require that vendors maintain a separate PayPal account.
 Unlike credit cards, PayPal accounts associated with subscriptions do not expire, leading to improved customer retention.